elastic/terraform-provider-ec/docs/resources/deployment.md

 Provides an Elastic Cloud deployment resource, which allows deployments to be created, updated, and deleted.

+~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will manage the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
+For this reason, `traffic_filter` cannot be mixed with the `ec_deployment_traffic_filter_association` resource for a given deployment.

 ~> **Note on Elastic Stack versions** Using a version prior to `6.6.0` is not supported.

--> **Note on regions and deployment templates** Before you start, you might want to read about [Elastic Cloud deployments](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html) and check the [full list](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html) of regions and deployment templates available in Elasticsearch Service (ESS).
+~> **Note on regions and deployment templates** Before you start, you might want to read about [Elastic Cloud deployments](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html) and check the [full list](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html) of regions and deployment templates available in Elasticsearch Service (ESS).

--> **Note on Elasticsearch topology IDs** Since the addition of data tiers, each Elasticsearch topology block requires the `"id"` field to be set.
-The accepted values are set in the deployment template that you have chosen, but values are closely related to the Elasticsearch data tiers.
-[Learn more abut Elasticsearch data tiers](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-tiers.html).
-For a complete list of all the supported values, refer to the deployment template definition used by your deployment.

 ## Example Usage